OWASP/IoTGoat/docker/README.md

 - If you encounter any issues with ports, ensure that the ports specified in `docker compose.yml` (2222, 8080, 4443) are available on your host system.
 - For a clean environment reset, use `docker compose down -v` to remove volumes and the container.
 - QEMU is required on the host machine solely for using the qemu-img tool to convert the IoTGoat image to qcow2 format.
 It is not needed for any other tasks on the host.
-- Ensure proper permissions for the `IoTGoat-x86.qcow2` file.
+- Ensure proper permissions for the `IoTGoat-x86.qcow2` file if downloaded manually.
 Especially if Docker cannot access it.
 Run the following command to fix it:

 ```bash
 chmod 644 /path/to/IoTGoat-x86.qcow2